 Inductive coupling: The power is transferred between coils of wire by a magnetic field in inductive coupling.

 Resonant inductive coupling: It is a form of inductive coupling in which power is transferred by magnetic fields between two resonant circuits.

 Capacitive coupling: It creates the use of electric fields for the transmission of power between two electrodes forming a capacitance for the transfer of power.

 Resonant capacitive coupling: It may also be used with capacitive coupling to extend the range.

 Magneto dynamic coupling: With this method, power is transmitted between two rotating armatures, one in the transmitter and one in the receiver.

 Far-field (radiative) techniques

-These techniques have frequently multiple kilometer ranges in which the distance is abundant better than the diameter of the device(s).
-Well-collimated laser light and high-directivity antennas create a beam of energy which may be made to match the figure of the receiving area.
+These techniques have frequently multiple kilometer ranges in which the distance is abundantly better than the diameter of the device(s).
+Well-collimated laser light and high-directivity antennas create a beam of energy that may be made to match the figure of the receiving area.